 thembi soddell

-Thembi is non-binary, using they/them/theirs pronouns, of European (Polish-Australian and Anglo-Celtic) descent, and living in the rural Victoria town of Clunes, Australia on Dja Dja Wurrung Country.
-In 2020 they received a Regional Arts Victoria Fellowship to research access, sustaining arts practice, and present their work with sound and mental health to their local community.
-Interviews conducted for this research and more can be found on this website.
-Their work has also been shown at galleries such as Museum of Old and New Art (MONA), Australian Centre for Contemporary Art (ACCA), National Gallery of Victoria (NGV) and San Francisco Museum of Modern Art (SFMOMA).
+Thembi is non-binary, using they/them/theirs pronouns, of European (Polish and Anglo-Celtic) ancestry, born and living on Dja Dja Wurrung Country, ‘Australia’, for which sovereignty was never ceded.
+Their work has been shown at galleries such as Museum of Old and New Art (MONA), Australian Centre for Contemporary Art (ACCA), National Gallery of Victoria (NGV) and San Francisco Museum of Modern Art (SFMOMA), among others.

 If you would like infrequent updates on Thembi’s activities, please subscribe to their mailing list: